Gissio/radpro/docs/devices/FNIRSI GC-01/install.md

 On the FNIRSI GC-01 with a CH32F103R8 microprocessor, you must enable “Data mode” in the Settings to establish a USB data connection.
 To save power, disable “Data mode” when you are finished.

 Data logging can store up to 7084 data points.
-At normal radiation levels (20 cpm), this allows for 147 days of data at 60-minute intervals, 73 days at 30-minute intervals, 24 days at 10-minute intervals, 12 days at 5-minute intervals, 4 days at 1-minute intervals, 2 days at 30-second intervals and 19 hours at 10-second intervals.
+At normal radiation levels (20 cpm), this allows for 147 days of data at 60-minute intervals, 24 days at 10-minute intervals, 4 days at 1-minute intervals, 19 hours at 10-second intervals and almost 2 hours at 1-second intervals.

 The HV profile settings are: